unowhat/ML_eng/cnn_assignment.md

 The task is divided into **two steps**:
 1. Build a basic convolutional block.
-2. Calculate the number of parameters in this network.
-Show the whole calculation
-3. Extend it with a fully connected output layer.
+2. Extend it with a fully connected output layer.

 Please write clean, well-documented code, and include your parameter calculations as comments or markdown blocks.